preames/public-notes/llvm-riscv-status.rst

 * https://github.com/llvm/llvm-project/issues/55615 -- not really VSETVLI specific, looks like a bad interaction with fixed width vs scalable lowering
 * https://reviews.llvm.org/D126884 - PRE of register form, handles constants in registers (AVL > 32)
+* We seem to end up with vsetvli which only toggle policy bits (tail and mask agnosticism).
+There look to be oppurtunities here, but my first approach didn't work (https://reviews.llvm.org/D126967).
+Pending discussion on approach.
+* Splats appear to be triggering SEW/VL changes without need.  (e.g. splat of zero is always zero, same for any bytewise value, etc..)
+* A bunch of special cases where individual instructions ignore particular feilds in VL and VTYPE.
+Some are handled, many are not.
+Probably need to do a methodical scan.
+* Missing DAGCombine rules:

+  * Canonicalize AVLImm >= VLMax to VLMax register form.
+  * GPR = vsetvli <value>, GPR folds to value when <value> less than VLMAX
+  * If AVL=VLMAX, then TU is meaningless and can become TA.
+  * If unmasked, then MU is meaningless and can become TU.

 Compressed Expansion for Alignment
 ==================================